awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-configure-content.md

 + Specify scripts to be run on the target Amazon EC2 instance during the deployment\.

 The AppSpec file must be named `appspec.yml`\.
-It must be placed in the application's source code's root directory\.
+It must be placed in the root directory of the application's source code\.
+In this tutorial, the root directory is `/tmp/WordPress`

 With your text editor, create a file named `appspec.yml`\.
 Add the following lines to the file: